Chemical Enhanced Recovery

 - Commercial simulators for CEOR

 You will broaden your understanding of chemical enhanced oil recovery techniques.
 If you’re new to EOR, you will get a solid foundation on which to build.

 This course is designed for early-career petroleum, reservoir, production and facilities engineers, as well as managers, government officials, and others who want to learn more about enhanced oil recovery.

-Mojdeh Delshad is an associate research professor of petroleum and geosystems engineering at the University of Texas at Austin.
+Mojdeh Delshad is a research professor of petroleum and geosystems engineering at The University of Texas at Austin.
 Delshad has more than 20 years of work experience in chemical flooding.
 She has worked extensively on the development and application of reservoir simulators for enhanced oil recovery processes, and is currently in charge of development and user support for the University of Texas’ chemical flooding oil reservoir simulator.